ygregw/dealii-sthdg-allatonce/README.md

 $ make
 ```

-When successful, you should obtain executable `sthdg-advdif-slabbyslab`.
+When successful, you should obtain executable `sthdg-advdif-allatonce`.
 It
 takes five commandline options:

 2. `-n N`: sets diffusion parameter to be 10^{-N};